-We are in an environment of very low nominal and real interest rates.
-For investors seeking compelling income opportunities, a high yield portfolio like Syfe Select Global Income may be the answer.
+Want to build a passive income portfolio?
+For investors seeking compelling income opportunities, a high yield portfolio like Syfe’s Global Income portfolio may be the answer.

 Here’s a closer look at the underlying holdings that form the Global Income portfolio.